anthx/anthony-carrick-hugo-blog/content/post/thoughts-on-free-time.md

 ## Some middle ground

 Maybe a compromise is to give yourself some mental break after all the learning or rushing around.

-Read a novel in bed.
-Meet your friends for a coffee or movie once in a while.
+1. Read a novel in bed.
+2. Meet your friends for a coffee or movie once in a while.

-# Actual Free Time
+# Actual/Dedicated Free Time

 I’ve read articles suggesting that having a regular hobby or activity that you can dedicate certain times to during the week helps to get one through the week and even better if you can spend quality time with close friends or doing an activity to get you into a flow state.